A queueing model with independent arrivals, and its fluid and diffusion limits: Diffusion Approximations

 \textbf{Remarks.} 1.
 Observe that the diffusion limit to the queue length process is a function of a Brownian bridge and a Brownian motion.
 This is significantly different from the usual limits obtained in a heavy-traffic or large population approximation to a single server queue.
 For instance, in the $G/GI/1$ queue, one would expect a reflected Brownian motion in the heavy-traffic setting.
 In \cite{MaMa95} it was shown that the diffusion limit process to the $M_t/M_t/1$ queue is a time changed Brownian motion $W(\int \l (s) ds + \int \m (s) ds)$, where $\l(s)$ is the time inhomogeneous rate of arrival process and $\mu(s)$ is that of the service process, reflected through the directional derivative reflection map used in Lemma \ref{lem:mama95}.
 There are very few examples of heavy-traffic limits involving a diffusion that is a function of a Brownian bridge and a Brownian motion process.
 However, there have been some results in other queueing models where a Brownian bridge arises in the limit.
 In \cite{PuRe10}, for instance, a Brownian bridge limit arises in the study of a many-server queue in the Halfin-Whitt regime.
 2. We noted in the remarks after Theorem \ref{thm:queue-length-fluid} that the fluid limit can change between being positive and zero in the arrival interval for a completely general $F$.
 One can then expect the diffusion limit to change as well, and switch between being a `free' diffusion, a reflected diffusion and a zero process.
 This is indeed the case.
 Figure \ref{fig:diffusion} illustrates this for the example in Figure \ref{fig:fluid}.
 Note that $\forall t \in [-T_0,\t_1)$ $\Psi(\bar{X})(t) = -\bar{X}(-T_0)$, implying that the set $\nabla_t^{\bar{X}}$ is a singleton.
 On the other hand, at $\t_1$ $\nabla_t^{\bar{X}} = \{-T_0,\t_1\}$.
 For $t \in (\t_1,\t_2]$, $\Psi(\bar{X})(t) = 0 = \bar{X}(t)$, implying that $\nabla_t^{\bar{X}} = (\t_1,t]$.
 On $(\t_2,\t_3)$, $\Psi(\bar{X})(t) = 0$, but $\bar{X}(t) > 0$, so that $\nabla_t^{\bar{X}} = (\t_1,\t_2]$.
 Finally, the fluid queue length becomes zero when the fluid service process exceeds the fluid arrival process in $[\t_3,\infty)$, implying that $\Psi(\bar{X})(t) = -(F(t) - \mu t) > 0$.
 It can be seen that $\nabla_t^{\bar{X}} = \{t\}$ in this case.
-3. Recall that the idle time \eqref{idle} was defined as the amount of time the server idles.
-In the remarks following Theorem \ref{thm:queue-length-fluid}, Lemma \ref{lem:idle} showed that \eqref{idle-alt} is an equivalent definition of idling in the fluid limit.
-The following proposition extends this conclusion to the diffusion-scaled processes. \begin{lemma} ~As $n \rightarrow \infty$
+Recall from Corollary \ref{cor:busy-time-fluid} that $B^n$ converges to a continuous process $\bar{B}$ as $n \to \infty$.
+Define the diffusion-scaled busy time process as